smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 The first track on _Christmas_ is titled "Deck the Halls" and, as one might surmise, is yet another rendition of the well-known carol.
 It is an instrumental piece with prominent synthesizer, french horn, and strings.
 As best I can determine, the intention of the song is to reimagine the song---which, remember, is _centuries old_---by marrying classical music techniques with cutting-edge-at-the-time popular music production choices.
 The result is basically what you would expect: "Deck the Halls" on a bunch of synthesizers.

 The song may have originally found its U.S. audience due to its many appearance on conservative talk radio.
 Rush Limbaugh {{% link rush-limbaugh-mannheim-steamroller %}}played Mannheim Steamroller's Christmas music during his show{{% /link %}}{{% margin-note side %}}And now he's dead.
 Really makes you think.{{% /margin-note %}} as sort of an annual tradition, which does sort of line up with the age profile of those who seem to genuinely like it.
 (And to those who genuinely like it, I feel I must ask: Could you name another Mannheim Steamroller song aside from "Deck the Halls" that you remember hearing?
-And liking?) {{% margin-note %}}(If you answered "Carol of the Bells," are you _sure_ it's the Mannheim Steamroller recording, and not Trans-Siberian Orchestra?){{% /margin-note %}} While at the other end of the spectrum, now there are kids growing up who enjoy the whole {{% small-caps %}}_aesthetic_{{% /small-caps %}} of the 1980s and unironically listen to this song precisely because of its retro production.
+And _liking?_) {{% margin-note %}}(If you answered "Carol of the Bells," are you _sure_ it's the Mannheim Steamroller recording, and not Trans-Siberian Orchestra?){{% /margin-note %}} While at the other end of the spectrum, now there are kids growing up who enjoy the whole {{% small-caps %}}_aesthetic_{{% /small-caps %}} of the 1980s and unironically listen to this song precisely because of its retro production.

 Instead of being thrown onto time's garbage heap along with the Dodge Rampage, Walter Mondale, and the Louisiana World's Fair, this song is somehow still being played.
 Every December, and sometimes even in late November, some grocery store or dentist office waiting room plays it.
 They'll play it again next year too, I'm sure of it.
 Against all odds, a synthesizer version of "Deck the Halls" has managed to permanently embed itself in our collective holiday consciousness.

-I hate this song, and I'm going to tell you _exactly_ why.
+I really hate this song, and I'm going to tell you _exactly_ why.

 ## Just enough scale theory to hurt ourselves